 To post a message, just send mail to listname

-Our lists have a maximum message size of 100KB, only the gcc-prs list allows for a larger maximum message size of 2MB.
+Our lists have a maximum message size of 100kB, only the gcc-patches list allows for a larger maximum message size of 400kB.
 If your message exceeds this size, you should compress any attachments before sending it to the list.

 We have a strong policy of not editing the web archives.